 - Whisk eggs in small bowl.
 Add milk and set aside.

-- Melt 2 tbsp butter in large skillet.
+- Melt butter in large skillet.
 Add ground beef, breaking it up as it cooks.
-Cook for about 5-7 minutes over medium low heat, or until cooked through.
+Cook for about 5-7 minutes over medium high heat, or until cooked through.
 Move cooked ground beef to a plate.

 - Add remaining tbsp butter to skillet if needed.
 Add onion, pepper, cauliflower and spices.
 Cook for 5 minutes, or until veggies are cooked through.